 Find more information about the accommodation available for you or your carer.

 Please note you may wish to bring a notepad or whiteboard to help you communicate following the operation.

 For more guidance on preparing children for surgery, please visit the Evelina London website.

-Watch these short videos to find out what to expect from the cochlear implant surgical process.
+Watch these short YouTube videos about the cochlear implant surgical process to find out what to expect.

 You will be discharged with contact numbers, advice to follow and a follow-up appointment with the surgeon.
 You can contact us at any stage should you have any questions or concerns in between these follow-up appointments.

 In the months following your surgery we see you regularly for clinic sessions and rehabilitation.
 We will then continue to see you annually as required.